Trekking in Sikkim Darjeeling

 Selecting Your Trekking Route

 What sets us apart?
 Flexibility!
 No matter which route you decide on, we prioritize your comfort and preferences.
-We can also customize your trek to suit your pace and interests, ensuring that you have a truly wonderful experience trekking with us in Darjeeling.
+We can also customize your trek itinerary to suit your pace and interests, ensuring that you have a truly wonderful experience trekking with us in Darjeeling.

 So whether you opt for the traditional trek route or seek a customized trekking itinerary, rest assured that we are here to cater to your preferences and make your Sandakphu Phalut Trek in Darjeeling a truly unforgettable one.